"Syllogisms" are useful building blocks for deductive arguments.

 CONCLUSION: Therefore, modus ponens won't help us much).

-Arguably a more important syllogism for science is called "modus tollens" (Layman, 2005).
+Arguably the most important syllogism for science is called "modus tollens" (Layman, 2005).
 Modus tollens takes the form:

 CONCLUSION: Therefore, A is also NOT true.